deepakmkoshy/WeightTracker/log.md

 Implemented TextEditingController to control user input text field.
 Added a button where the user can press after typing the weight(Makes it more user-friendly).
 Changed the app name to Weight Tracker( replacing Weight_Tracker).
 Some minor changes like changing header font size, correcting version number in about page.

+Special mention to Kevin Jacob for reporting the above bugs

 # ToDo
 * Converting the X-axis title to dates like 30/07, but lots of things to note like what if user updates the weight more than once in a day etc.
 * Two tabs for past week graph range and past month graph